uwap/unitr/README.md

 * `Centimeter<T>(T)` is accessible by `.cm()`
 * `Millimeter<T>(T)` is accessible by `.mm()`

-As you can see, those units are simple unit structs using generics.
+As you can see, those units are simple tupel structs using generics.
 So, instead of `f64` you could also use `f32` or `i32` or even `u64`.
 Note, that we are not supporting anything below 32 bits, because it may
 cause some trouble when converting units. `1u8.mm().km().val()` is probably just 256.